Skip to content

 Certificate of Incorporation

-The Companies House Registrar will issue a certificate of incorporation to all new companies as part of the successful registration of the company.
+The Companies House Registrar will issue a certificate of incorporation to all new companies as part of the successful registration process.
 It is a document that evidences the company’s existence and right to trade as a company.

 Current Statement of Capital